Fandom (website): Privacy concerns

 Fandom has been subject to several lawsuits in the State of California following data collection in violation of the Video Privacy Protection Act, where the website shared user information without prior consent such as IP addresses and viewing habits to third-party companies such as Meta.
 Lawsuits regarding privacy violations against Fandom began in 2022 following reports that the company was selling sensitive information to external platforms.
 Later in 2023, a federal judge in California clarified that Fandom cannot evade lawsuits regarding data sharing filed by consumers.

+In December 2025, following a California court ruling, the company was forced to compensate approximately 860,000 people for damages caused by invasion of privacy and data leaks to third parties due to online trackers used on websites owned by the company, with an estimated $1.2 million to remedy the damages caused by violation of consumers' privacy rights.

-Copyright infringement
+Copyright infringement and plagiarism

 The company had previously been sued in several district courts in California for copyright infringement regarding the unauthorized use of images created from professional photographers on its website, including lawsuits by photographer Linda Matlow for the use of material from her professional catalog and film director Michael Grecco for the use of promotional imagery taken for The X-Files.

-Paid promotions
+In June 2026, several editors behind the Independent GTA Wiki, hosted on Weird Gloop, publicly reported Fandom staff of plagiarism, presenting evidence that employees who were directly paid by the company were copying several articles without any proper attribution, including information that contained errors and typos, after the vast majority of users had left the project.
+The company's actions sparked controversy on social media regarding their work ethic and integrity because it was using paid staff to copy entire articles written by volunteers and hobbyists who were not economically compensated at all, with the aim of monetizing Fandom's outdated version.

+One of the affected editors publicly clarified to media outlets that "We don't have the money to escalate this any further.
+Since Fandom is apparently unwilling to follow the law for clear-cut copyright violations, the next-best-thing I can hope is that this cartoonishly evil business practice gets more attention".

+Misinformation

+At the end of 2024, several fact-checking organizations such as AFP Fact Check and Media Matters for America reported that certain Fandom wikis were being used by people to spread misinformation and conspiracy theories following an error by Amazon Alexa that redirected to a fictional article about Hurricane Milton, which devastated part of the United States.
+Additionally, fact-checking agencies clarify that people should be cautious when considering information from the website as reliable, as it comes from user-generated sources and contain mistakes regarding real life events.
+Company representatives had to remove the article after the backlash.